giudici1985466/1985466_AFGS/Student_doc.md

 - 25 - As a user, I want the system to automatically ingest data from the sensors, so that I can have an uninterrupted data stream.

 ### PORTS:
-No external ports exposed.
+8000:8000

 ### PERSISTENCE EVALUATION
 The broker does not persist data.
 It forwards measurements in real time.

 ### EXTERNAL SERVICES CONNECTIONS
 The service connects to:
-- Seismic-Simulator for device discovery and sensor streams
+- Seismic-Simulator REST API for health checks and sensor discovery
+- Seismic-Simulator WebSocket endpoints for real-time sensor data streaming
 - Processing-Service replicas for measurement redistribution

 ### MICROSERVICES: